franky90237/LeetCode/README.md

 Medium 2952.
 Minimum Number of Coins to be Added <br>
 Medium 1864.
 Minimum Number of Swaps to Make the Binary String Alternating <br>
 Medium 2249.
 Count Lattice Points Inside a Circle <br>
+Medium 2522.
+Partition String Into Substrings With Values at Most K <br>

 # graph
 Medium 2316.
 Count Unreachable Pairs of Nodes in an Undirected Graph <br>